lsolesen/minimal-mistakes/docs/_docs/13-collections.md

 last_modified_at: 2018-03-20T16:00:02-04:00
 ---

 Collections like posts and pages work as you'd expect.
-If you're new to them be sure to read [Jekyll's documentation](https://jekyllrb.com/docs/collections/).
+If you're new to them be sure to read [11ty's documentation](https://www.11ty.dev/docs/collections/).

 The theme has been built with collections in mind and you will find [several examples]({{ "/collection-archive/" | relative_url }}) on the demo site ([portfolio]({{ "/portfolio/" | relative_url }}), [recipes]({{ "/recipes/" | relative_url }}), [pets]({{ "/pets/" | relative_url }})).